dwiepert/master_audio/README.md

 - print: boolean indicating whether to print aligned transcription to console (default = False)

 ## Using Classification Models
-See examples of using Classification models in [run_clf.py](TODO).
-The primary code for running classification models is in [_clf_model_wrapper.py](TODO) and (_classify.py).
+See examples of using Classification models in [run_clf.py](https://github.com/dwiepert/master_audio/blob/main/run_clf.py).
+The primary code for running classification models is in [`_clf_model_wrapper.py`](https://github.com/dwiepert/master_audio/blob/main/master_audio/tasks/_clf_model_wrapper.py) and [_classify.py](https://github.com/dwiepert/master_audio/blob/main/master_audio/tasks/_classify.py).
 The arguments that are required in each config dictionary are included in `run_clf.py`.

 ### Datasplit
 When running classification, generating a datasplit is required.
 The data splits are expected to be in a single directory with the names `train.csv` and `test.csv` with an optional `validation.csv`.
-If a datasplit is not already prepared, one can be generated with [generate_datasplit(...)](TODO).
+If a datasplit is not already prepared, one can be generated with [generate_datasplit(...)](https://github.com/dwiepert/master_audio/blob/main/master_audio/dataset/_datasplit.py).
 See code for required arguments.
 Note that the metadata for the datasplit must be a csv with the target labels included as columns and at least a uid column (optionally also a subject column).
 The datasplit can then be generated at either the file or subject level.

 ### Functionality
 This implementation contains many functionality options as listed below.
-Arguments are set in [run_clf.py](TODO) example.
+Arguments are set in [run_clf.py](https://github.com/dwiepert/master_audio/blob/main/run_clf.py) example.

 #### 1. Pretraining
-You can pretrain an SSAST model from scratch using the `ASTModel_pretrain` class in [_ast_classification.py](TODO), along with the `pretrain(...)` function of the [`Classify`](TODO) class.
+You can pretrain an SSAST model from scratch using the `ASTModel_pretrain` class in [_ast_classification.py](https://github.com/dwiepert/master_audio/blob/main/master_audio/models/classification/_ast_classification.py), along with the `pretrain(...)` function of the [`Classify`](https://github.com/dwiepert/master_audio/blob/main/master_audio/tasks/_classify.py) class.

 This mode is triggered by setting `--mode` to 'pretrain' and also specifying which pretraining task to use with `--ssast_task`.
 The options are 'pretrain_mpc', 'pretrain_mpg', or 'pretrain_joint' which uses both previous tasks.